ENG 571 Theory of Energy & Sustainable Engineering

 Credit: 4 hours.

 Design project pertinent to student’s field of study.
 Student will complete a comprehensive written report, develop a website, and/or give an oral presentation that relates to his/her project.
-Prior to registering for this course, student must receive approval from industry partner, as well as instructor approval.
+Note: Prior to registering for this course, student must receive approval from industry partner.

 TE 461 Technology Entrepreneurship